 New bill seeks to license massage and Asian bodywork therapists

-On February 18th a bill was introduced in the Minnesota Legislature aiming to license massage therapy and Asian bodywork therapy.
-The new bill, if enacted into law, requires the establishment of a licensing board to oversee the industry.
-The duties of the board will include among the following:
+On February 18, a bill was introduced in the Minnesota Legislature to license massage therapy and Asian bodywork therapy.
+If enacted, the new bill would require the establishment of a licensing board to oversee the industry.
+The duties of the board will include the following:

 (1)Issuing licenses to qualified applicants

-(2)Establishing educational requirements as well as approving ” massage therapy and Asian Bodywork therapy school of programs, and conduct or provide for surveys of schools, programs and courses”.
+(2)Establishing educational requirements as well as approving “massage therapy and Asian Bodywork therapy school programs, and conduct or provide for surveys of schools, programs, and courses”.

 (3) Maintaining a list of licensed therapists